packethost/packet-networking/README.md

 Each time a hook is triggered, a new instance of the class will be created and the the corresponding `hook_*` function will be executed.
 The first argument passed to each hook function is the `Builder` instance.
-This contains the metadata and the initalized network details.
+This contains the metadata and the initialized network details.

 Triggers can define additional arguments and keyword arguments that will be passed to each hook triggered.